moritzlauff/thesis_programming/README.md

 # thesis_programming
 This repository contains code that I wrote for my master thesis.

-The datasets used can be found here:
-- *link to MNIST*
-- *link to other dataset*
+Two datasets are used of which one is the famous MNIST dataset.
+It is a built-in dataset in the library `keras`.
+The other one is the Wine Quality Data Set and can be found [here](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).

-It needs to be stored in a folder called "data" at this level of the folder path.
+The latter one needs to be stored in a folder called "data" at this level of the folder path.

-*Short description of what is done and where the files can be found*